Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Bi-stable systems

 When selecting the set of reference trajectories $\Gamma$, at least two trajectories—each converging to a different equilibrium—are required.
-This is necessary to allow stochastic trajectories that start from the same initial condition to reach the vicinity of different equilibria via LNA transitions, a behavior that is observed in SSA trajectories.
+This is necessary to allow stochastic trajectories that start from the same initial condition to reach the vicinity of different equilibria via LNA transitions, a behaviour that is observed in SSA trajectories.

-Having defined the distance metric $d$ and the set of reference trajectories $\Gamma$, we can apply \eqref{eq:phaseargmin} and \eqref{eq:phasecorrect} to define the phase-correcting map $G$ and therefore apply the Algorithm $\ref{alg:gen_pclna}$.
+Having defined the distance metric $d$ and the set of reference trajectories $\Gamma$, we can apply \eqref{eq:phaseargmin} and \eqref{eq:phasecorrect} to define the phase-correcting map $\bG$ and therefore apply the Algorithm~\ref{alg:gen_pclna}.

-With this in place, we now present a pcLNA algorithm specifically for bistable systems in Algorithm~\ref{alg:bistable_pclna}.
+With this in place, we now present a pcLNA algorithm specifically for bi-stable systems in Algorithm~\ref{alg:bi-stable_pclna}.
 In Section~\ref{sec:numerical_investig}, we show that this simple phase map is sufficient to achieve high levels of accuracy.